dji-sdk/Onboard-SDK-Doc/source/application-development-guides/programming-guide.md

 ```

 ## GPS to North-East Coordinate
-Convert GPS to North-East Coordinate.
+Convert GPS to North-East-Down Coordinate.
 (GPS in radian，North-East Coordinate in meter)
 For example, `origin_longti` and `origin_lati` , as the longitude and latitude of original position，are decided by developers and the position of UAV taking off is recommended to be the original position. `longti` and `lati` are longitude and latitude of UAV's current posistion. `x` and `y` are offset to the original position in the North and the East directions.
 The unit of offset is meter.

 ~~~c